Started from the Bottom: Remixes

 Shortly after the song's debut Wiz Khalifa was the first to release a remix to the song.
 Since then artists such as Lil Wayne, Machine Gun Kelly, Bow Wow, Soulja Boy, Ace Hood, Meek Mill, Chris Brown, Papoose, Wyclef Jean, Riff Raff, Arcángel & De La Ghetto, Misha B, and Karmin have released their own remixes or freestyles to the song.
 On February 15, 2013, Mike Posner, Asher Roth, T. Mills, Chuck Inglish and King Chip released a music video for their remix of the song.
 On October 12, 2013, DJ Felli Fel released a remix supporting the Los Angeles Dodgers 2013 playoff run, featuring Ice Cube, Tyga and Ty Dolla Sign.
 Shortly after an extended version also featuring, Warren G, Problem and Chino XL was released.
-Wiz Khalifa also made a remix to the song.

 At the 55th Grammy Awards, Drake suggested that an official remix could be released.
 He began work on it with Rick Ross and DJ Khaled but the recording session resulted in the first single off Khaled's next album, "No New Friends".